 Teachers are swamped with data and always have been.
 There is quantitative data (statistics, for example) and qualitative data (such as what teachers can glean from grading essays or reviewing and “coding” surveys).
 Both types of data can be chopped, sliced-and-diced, and served in a salad called a report.
 Data is, simply put, information that can be used for analysis.
 Some say that data becomes information after it is analyzed, but I think that’s splitting hairs.

 The term “learning analytics” has become popular these days.
 Basically, my research revealed that learning analytics is the gathering of data from many areas of a person’s social environment (not just school) which is then analyzed to determine teaching and learning effectiveness and create interventions.
 Eventually, learning becomes more personalized based on this data; think of the Google ads that are personalized based on your interests, which are determined by your “clicks.”
 Well, the same thing is happening in education, especially in online education because those clicks can be captured and analyzed relatively easily.
-See Karen Cator’s blog post on learning analytics for a deeper dive into the topic.

 In my opinion, not all data becomes accurate information after it is analyzed.
 Consider the following.